bspiritxp/ixa-helper/README.md

 This will start up a local server and listening on port 8080, serving the compiled code from ./dist [http://127.0.0.1:8080](http://127.0.0.1:8080)
 Now use your favorite plugin manager like ViolentMonkey or TamperMonkey(GreaseMonkey if you use firefox), point the URL to be your up running server with path
-'/ixa-helper.user.js' if should be automatically recognized as a user script, then head to sengokuixa website and start developing and/or debugging
+'/ixa-helper.user.js' it should be automatically recognized as a user script, then head to sengokuixa website and start developing and/or debugging, enjoy!

 <a id="built-with"></a>